Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Overview of Next-Generation MIMO

 \subsubsection{Challenges}

 When designing resource allocation strategies, some challenges need to be paid attention to.

 \emph{(a).
-Tailored User Requirements}: It is imperative to recognize that a resource allocation strategy is often driven by practical user requirements.
+Tailored User Requirements}: It is important to notice that a valuable resource allocation strategy is often driven by practical user requirements.
 These requirements necessitate tailored resource allocation approaches.
-For new researchers, the task of deriving specific resource allocation designs from practical user requirements is challenging, requiring a deep understanding of both user requirements and system characteristics.
+For beginners, it is challenging to derive specific resource allocation goals and problems from practical user requirements, since it requires a deep understanding of both user requirements and system characteristics.
 Meanwhile, experienced researchers face the challenge of reconciling theoretically optimal resource allocation with practical constraints, striving for solutions that are both technically sound and practically implementable in real-world applications.

 \emph{(b).
 Intricate Interrelationships with Other Designs}: Resource allocation strategies may have great effects on the further design and analysis of wireless communication systems.
 First, it is challenging to accurately formulate the system design optimization problem due to the complex relationship and constraint of the resource variables with other optimization variables.
 Second, the trade-offs between the different design objectives are sometimes inconsistent or even conflicting.
 However, due to the strong interrelationships between the resource allocation design and other designs, it is inevitable to jointly optimize these designs with a specific design goal.